-When she’s not consulting in her Naturopathy clinic in Newcastle, Cody loves dreaming of her next travel adventure and playing frisbee with her energetic six-year-old son.
+When she’s not consulting online from her Naturopathy clinic in Newcastle, Cody loves dreaming of her next travel adventure and playing frisbee with her energetic young son.

 Cody studied at the Australasian College of Natural Therapies and holds advanced diplomas in naturopathy, western herbal medicine, homoeopathy and nutrition.
 She also has a Graduate Certificate in Evidence Based Complementary Medicine.
 She recently completed a Bachelor of Medicines Management with Honours in Complementary Medicine.
 She has been a member of the Australian Traditional Medicine Society since 2001, the largest natural therapy association in Australia.

 Ruths interests are heavily centred on the connection between the gut and our moods, and on paediatric health.

 She has a special interest in helping children with behavioural difficulties, including those diagnosed with ADHD, ASD, or PANS/PANDAS.
 Also sleep disorders and chronic gut and bowel problems.
 Additionally she likes to support those with food intolerances, and is highly experienced in the use of the RPAH Elimination diet (also known as the FAILSAFE diet) for diagnosis and management of food intolerances.